 Once provisioned, Fastly services can be activated immediately.
-If self-provisioned tasks fail to operate in an appropriate or expected manner, you can find answers to a variety of frequently asked questions in Fastly's guides and tutorials (/guides/).
-You can also receive personalized assistance by submitting requests (/guides/detailed-product-descriptions/about-fastlys-customer-support) directly to Fastly's Customer Support staff.
+If self-provisioned tasks fail to operate in an appropriate or expected manner, you can find answers to a variety of frequently asked questions in Fastly's guides and tutorials.
+You can also receive personalized assistance by submitting requests directly to Fastly's Customer Support staff.